BYTESHAUS/read-write/README+/software/tests/asQA/README+/tests-damp_vs_dry.md

 ## Keep It Single...
 Or Multiple?

-The widely adopted practice &mdash; one *Assert* per test method/test case &mdash; became the teaching and often a written rule.
+The widely adopted practice &ndash; one *Assert* per test method/test case &ndash; became the teaching and often a written rule.

 However, the subject isn't always as atomic as it may seem.
 An _Act_ may assume many actions, and the test result can be split.\
-For example, consider native methods as `string.IsNullOrWhitespace(..)` for either *Act* or *Assert*.
+For example, consider native methods such as `string.IsNullOrWhitespace(..)` for either *Act* or *Assert*.

 Repeating arrangements for miscellaneous _Asserts_ is a growth steroid.
-And there can be even a deeper negative side effect &thinsp;&mdash;&thinsp; a small error can trigger a salvo of failing tests.
+And there can be even a deeper negative side effect &thinsp;&ndash;&thinsp; a small error can trigger a salvo of failing tests.
 Such a salute will hardly provide a clue, but rather hide it in dependencies - inevitable even with granulated and isolated units and best-structured folders.

 ## 💡I<samp>DEAS</samp>💡